Power BI Integration¶

 Regular testing and validation of reports are recommended after changes are made to the Lens definitions.
 This practice ensures that updates to dimensions, measures, or data models are accurately reflected in the reports and helps identify any issues early in the process.

-When the Lens Model is activated via BI Sync on Power BI, the process is handled through authentication and authorization using the DataOS user ID and API key when accessing synced data models.
+When the Lens semantic model is activated via BI Sync on Power BI, authentication and authorization are handled using the DataOS user ID and API key.
 This ensures that columns redacted by Lens data policies are restricted based on the user's group permissions.